Rokasl/CS408_project/report/source/12_chapter_5.md

 ## Compiler

-Compiler is located in *final_implementation/Backend/Compiler.hs* and it is written in Haskell.
+The compiler is located in *final_implementation/Backend/Compiler.hs* and it is written in Haskell.
-It is initiated when frank program compilation is called with flag "output-js".
+It is initiated when Frank program compilation is called with a flag "output-js".
 Example with program named "foo.fk":

 ```bash
 frank foo.fk --output-js
 ```

-Developed compiler uses Shonky data sctructures, located in *Syntax.hs* file, because it receives a list of program definitions from Frankjnr compiler in a form of Shonky syntax data structure, in particular - "[Def Exp]".
-"Def Exp" can be either ":=" or "DF", however Frank compiler always gives back list of "DF", thus this compiler will only support them as well.
+Developed compiler uses Shonky data structures, located in *Syntax.hs* file, because it receives a list of program definitions from Frankjnr compiler in a form of Shonky syntax, in particular - "[Def Exp]".
+"Def Exp" is a "DF" data structure shown below.
+And it essentially means definition of function (operator).
-"DF" tanslates to definitions of functions (operators) and it consist of:

 ```haskell
 DF String   -- name of operator being defined